pfrazee/scuttlebot-views/README.md

 # disco

-Disco is a materialized view server built on Secure Scuttlebutt.
+Disco is a materialized-view server for Secure Scuttlebutt.
 It runs user-defined scripts (called "views") to process SSB logs and produce data views.
 The output views are stored and indexed, so other programs (or scripts) can read them.

+**Materialized Views**

+Materialized views are a concept from the [Kappa Architecture](http://www.kappa-architecture.com/).
+They are the output of a log-processing function.

+In Disco, all views are stored in leveldb databases, meaning they are either KV structures or ordered lists.
+The values are JSON documents.

 ## Stability